How To Iterate Maps In C++ (With Examples)

 What Are Maps In C++?
 Read Below

-You might have heard about dictionaries in Python, Maps in C++ also work similarly.
+You might have heard about dictionaries in Python; maps in C++ also work similarly.
 A C++ map is an associative container that is used to store elements in the form of key-value pairs.

 In maps, each element is associated with a unique identifier.
-This unique identifier represents the ‘key’ and the element represents the ‘value’ associated with the key in the pair.
-Unlike other containers like arrays or vectors, where elements are stored sequentially, maps utilize key-value pairs.
+This unique identifier represents the ‘key,’ and the element represents the ‘value’ associated with the key in the pair.

 Understand Key-Value Pair Structure Of Maps

 As we said above, keys are identifiers that have some values associated with them.
 In maps, we have unique keys, which means that no two elements can have the same identifier linked to them.

 C++ maps store the key-value pairs in a balanced binary tree.
 A key acts as an index that we can use to retrieve the value of the corresponding data value.
 Also, two keys cannot have the same values associated with them.

-A programmer explaining key-value pair structure of maps
+Visual representation of a programmer explaining key-value pair structure of maps

-These keys and values are stored in ascending order in the balanced binary tree which makes it efficient for us to perform operations like insertion and deletion.
+These keys and values are stored in ascending order in the balanced binary tree, which makes it efficient for us to perform operations like insertion and deletion.
 Let’s see how to create a map and insert the key-value pairs in it.

 We will also use the same to understand the map iteration process.
 Have a look at the syntax given below.